quasilyte/goism/docs/translation_spec.md

 ### (3) Functions

-* Void-return functions return `nil`.
-It is visible at Elisp level
+Void-result GE functions return value is unspecified and should not be assigned inside Elisp.